rongqingpin/Cheatsheets/git.md

 ### make changes

 - from remote to local
-    1. `$ git pull origin master`: should be at a local commit that is present in remote; pull combines fetch and merge
+    1. `$ git pull <remote_name> master`: should be at a local commit that is present in remote; pull combines fetch and merge
     2. may need to:
         1. `$ i`
         2. write the merge message